incountry/sdk-nodejs/README.md

 ### Find records

-You can search records either using exact match search operators or partial text match operators in almost any combinations.
+You can look up for data records either by using exact match search operators or partial text match operator in almost any combinations.

 ##### Exact match search

-The next exact match filtering criteria available:
+The following exact match search criteria are available:
-- single value
+- single value:
 ```typescript
 // Matches all records where record.key1 = 'abc' AND record.rangeKey = 1
 { key1: 'abc', rangeKey1: 1 }
 ```

-- multiple values as an array
+- multiple values as an array:
 ```typescript
 // Matches all records where (record.key2 = 'def' OR record.key2 = 'jkl') AND (record.rangeKey = 1 OR record.rangeKey = 2)
 { key2: ['def', 'jkl'], rangeKey1: [1, 2] }
 ```

-- a logical NOT operator for [String fields](#string-fields-hashed) and `version`
+- a logical NOT operator for [String fields](#string-fields-hashed) and `version`:
 ```typescript
 // Matches all records where record.key3 <> 'abc'
 { key3: { $not: 'abc' } }